 - GMCN members actively collaborate and share experiences, best practices, tools, research and trends related to missing children and child abduction.
 The GMCN offers members access to other professionals working in the field and international experts working on the issues.
 GMCN members assist each other with developing, improving, implementing, and adapting best practices, such as Rapid Emergency Child Alert Systems.

 - Once a year, members have the opportunity to meet in person at the Annual GMCN Conference to discuss ways to strengthen the response to missing and abducted children.
 For the last six years, the Annual GMCN Conference has been made possible through funding from the Motorola Solutions Foundation.
-This year’s conference will take place at ICMEC headquarters in Alexandria, VA, and will once again be supported by the Motorola Solutions Foundation.
+This year’s conference will take place at ICMEC headquarters in Buenos Aires, Argentina, and will once again be supported by the Motorola Solutions Foundation.

 - GMCN members have access to a free, multi-lingual database in which they can upload information about and photographs of missing and abducted children.
 Access to the database provides members with the tools needed to create posters of missing children, which can then be disseminated through different technology mechanisms (i.e., email, fax, Facebook, Twitter).
 Technology aids law enforcement during the most critical time in the search for a missing child.
 Distributing a child’s picture rapidly can mean the difference between a fast recovery and a prolonged search.